vadymmarkov/Malibu/README.md

 ## Description

-Palm trees, ocean reefs and breaking waves.
+Palm trees, coral reefs and breaking waves.
 Welcome to the surf club **Malibu**, a networking library built on ***promises***.
 It's more than just a wrapper around `NSURLSession`, but a powerful framework that helps to chain your requests, validations and request processing.